When now closes before

 Surah Yunus is a Meccan surah.
 It opens with the disconnected letters Alif-Lām-Rā and sets a major axis: revelation, divine power, and the history of peoples through prophetic narratives.

-One singularity shines within it: the people of Yunus, the only community mentioned as having believed collectively at the right moment, to the point that the punishment was lifted.
+One singularity shines within it: the people of Yunus (peace be upon him), the only community mentioned as having believed collectively at the right moment, to the point that the punishment was lifted.
 The surah is therefore not merely a narrative: it is an education in timing.

 An Hour Under Governance